HLC Open Pathway

-The Open Pathway is one of three options institutions have for maintaining their accreditation with the Higher Learning Commission (HLC).
-It follows a 10-year cycle and is focused on quality assurance and institutional improvement.
+The Open Pathway is one of two options institutions have for maintaining their accreditation with the Higher Learning Commission (HLC).
+It follows a 10-year cycle that is focused on quality assurance and institutional improvement.
 The Open Pathway is unique in that its improvement component, the Quality Initiative, affords institutions the opportunity to pursue improvement projects that meet their current needs and aspirations.

-The Open Pathway’s 10-year cycle includes the following institutional reviews:
+The Open Pathway’s 10-year cycle includes the following components:

 Year 4: Assurance Review